Berkanktk/CyberSecurity/README.md

 **smbclient**
 You can use smbclient to look through files shared with SMB.
 To list available shares:
 `smbclient -m SMB2 -N -L //10.10.10.125/`

+> The -L flag specifies that we want to retrieve a list of available shares on the remote host, while -N suppresses the password prompt.

 For more, see this page: [Samba](More/Windows/Samba.md)